-Rampant Arts represents accessibly adventurous musicians and their cross-disciplinary work.
-We produce, present and tour shows that challenge audiences and subvert orthodoxy, yet never forget to be affecting, fun and entertaining.
+Rampant Arts produces, commissions, presents and tours shows that challenge audiences and subvert orthodoxy, yet never forget to be affecting, fun and entertaining.
 The merry iconoclasts at Rampant Arts win awards, pack houses and poke paradigms in the eye.

-Rampant Arts' principal John Riedie also serves as Executive Director of Golden Hornet Project, a non-profit commissioning and presenting focused on alt classical music, for which he earned the Austin Critics' Table 2009 Award for Best Chamber Music Concert and the 2010 Award for Best Symphonic Concert.
+Rampant Arts' principal John Riedie served as the founding Executive Director of Golden Hornet Project, a non-profit commissioning and presenting focused on alt classical music, for which he earned the Austin Critics' Table 2009 Award for Best Chamber Music Concert and the 2010 Award for Best Symphonic Concert.

-As an artist manager, John's current clients include the acclaimed indie chamber orchestra Mother Falcon, and T Bird and the Breaks.
+Current management clients include the acclaimed indie chamber orchestra Mother Falcon, and the gritty soul revue T Bird and the Breaks.

 John is currently directing "The Last Laugh" a concert film chronicling the dissolution and final performances of his wife Christina Marrs legendarily revered group the Asylum Street Spankers.